LambdaLabsML/distributed-training-guide/04-job-launchers/README.md

 slurm is a very popular job scheduling software often used with clusters.

-Submit the training job using the provided `job.slurm` script:
+Submit the training job using the provided `job.sbatch` script:

 ```bash
 cd distributed-training-guide/04-job-launchers